 - Research best practices of VCs in executing investments.
 This is effectively the investor-side equivalent of the book Venture Deals.

-- Research the organizational structure of a portfolio-operations focused VC (such as ffVC) and its portfolio, vs. conglomerates, studios/foundries, and other organizational structures for large businesses promoting innovation.
+- Research the organizational structure of a portfolio-operations focused VCs and their portfolio, vs. conglomerates, studios/foundries, and other organizational structures for large businesses promoting innovation.

 - Research and publicize best practices in running venture studios/startup foundries, which are models in between an entrepreneur and a VC (e.g., Betaworks, Idealab).